Peter Molk

 Photo of Amy Stein

-Amy L. Stein is a Professor of Law at the University of Florida Levin College of Law, nationally recognized for her research on energy policy, particularly with respect to federalism, the regulatory process, and administrative law.
-Professor Stein focuses her scholarship on the intersection of energy and environmental law within administrative and federalism frameworks, but […]
+Amy L. Stein is the Cone Wagner Professor of Law at the University of Florida Levin College of Law and affiliate faculty for the University’s AI2 Center, internationally recognized for her research on energy law and policy, as well as the intersection of artificial intelligence, energy, and environmental law.
+She serves on the University’s AI […]

 Robert J. Rhee